urbit/urbit/pkg/hs/urbit-uruk/skew.md

 Nock 4K's implementation of serializable closures is tied to the idea that a function's entire environment will be passed to it as an argument.
 This is called the "subject".
-Nock code is represented in a binary tree, where references are not direct pointers, but "tree indexes", a way of numbering all possible ways to descend through a binary tree.
+The subject is a single binary tree value which contains all parameters passed to the function being called, along with all functions which may be called, including ones this function does not use.
+Values in this binary tree are referred to by "tree indexes", a way of numbering all possible ways to descend through a binary tree as a single natural number.
 Nock opcode 0 performs this resolution by descending through the nodes in a binary tree until it finds the referred to node.

 When a piece of Nock 4K code is compiled, it finds the references to the functions it needs in the subject it is compiled against and emits the tree